 Between March and September of 2017 Earl added back the "e" to his first name (that he had dropped nearly 20 years ago when he changed his name from Earle Bloomfield to Earl de Blonville) and gave himself a new website using that name.
 This is also the time period when Earl approached Southern Cross University about being appointed an adjunct.
 If you would like to see Earl's original website, you'll need to go here.
 This name change obscures his original website which contains little information that would support the notion that Earl is "very high profile in oceanic research".

 Further information on ORI can be found here: https://www.linkedin.com/in/oceanic-research/ ( an archived version from November 10, 2018, for comparison, is available on request) and here: https://earldeblonvillewordpresscom.wordpress.com/earl-de-blonville-frgs/ and here: https://twitter.com/ResearchOceanic .

-The current (May 2019) LinkedIn page lists ORI as being operative for six years, but the URL registration and the business registration only two years old.
+The current (May 2019) LinkedIn page lists ORI as being operative for six years, but the URL registration and the business registration is only two years old.
 The Linkedin page also asserts that ORI has been "planned" since 2013.
 Yet from 2014 to October 2016 La Boheme was listed for sale on numerous yacht sales websites.
 This listing from October 2016 is one example.
 The "Carola" was also listed for sale in this time, as a "fixer upper".

 Jennifer Gidley is listed as ORI's "Director of Research" in spite of having no academic training or apparent experience in "Oceanic Research".
 Gidley's Ph.d is in "Future Studies".